2 Cold Scorpio: Pro Wrestling Noah (2000–2006)

-2 Cold Scorpio competed for All Japan Pro Wrestling until native members of its roster defected to form Pro Wrestling Noah in 2000, and both Scorpio and Vader followed.
+Scaggs competed for All Japan Pro Wrestling until native members of its roster defected to form Pro Wrestling Noah in 2000, and both Scorpio and Vader followed.

 Scorpio would team with Vader when he debuted in October 2000.
-Both had a strong dominance in the tag team division, where they had a great number of victories on television and pay-per-views.
-Like Vader, Scorpio earned many singles victories against several of the roster's Japanese wrestlers.
+Like Vader, Scorpio earned many singles victories against several of the rosters Japanese wrestlers.
 At this time Scorpio would receive major pops and fanfare from the Japanese audience, who would often cheer and jive for his charismatic entrances and root for him in matches as a babyface.
 Because Vader already had a grudge feud with Jun Akiyama, Scorpio would take Vader's side and help him defeat Akiyama and whatever Japanese wrestler Akiyama teamed with at the moment.

-Vader and Scorpio would emerge victorious in the grudge feud by defeating Jun Akiyama and Akitoshi Saito on an October 19, 2001 pay-per-view, where they became the inaugural GHC Tag Team Champions.
+Vader and Scorpio would emerge victorious in the grudge feud by defeating Jun Akiyama and Akitoshi Saito on an October 19, 2001, pay-per-view, where they became the inaugural GHC Tag Team Champions.
 They would lose the titles to Mitsuharu Misawa and Yoshinari Ogawa on November 30.

-Scorpio and Vader continued teaming throughout 2002, and despite them not winning the titles again, they continued having many victories in the tag team and singles division throughout 2002.
+Scorpio and Vader remained a team throughout 2002, and despite not winning the titles again, they continued having many victories in the tag team and singles division.
 Vader's last appearance in NOAH was in January 2003, and Doug Williams would become Scorpio's replacement that spring.

 Scorpio and Doug Williams won the GHC Tag Team Championship in January 2005.
 On November 5, 2005, Scorpio won the GHC Openweight Hardcore Championship against Yoshinobu Kanemaru in a pay-per-view match.